wf880180/Financial_advisor_ML/README.md

 	- Conclusions : </br>
 	![alt text](https://github.com/wf880180/Financial_advisor_ML/blob/main/README_image/Classifier6monthSMA4_72.png)

-	Compare to 6 month test case we want to improve the overall F1 score and recall, and this change did increase overall score.
+	Compare to other cases we want to improve the overall score and cumulative, and this change did increase score and cumulative also higher.

 ## Evaluate a New Machine Learning Classifier (Backtesting)
 - LogisticRegression